jwcmitchell/playbook_famous_phonegap/views/README.md

 inOutTransition
 submitting via button press, ajax request for login/signup

+UIElement! - former hack reactor folks doing some awesome work.
+Should integrate it.

 signup
 requesting multiple fields, but not username!
 - server handles most of the profile-building and whatnot, simply returns success/fail of creation